milanglacier/nvim/patches/README.md

   insufficient to register the `Esc` key correctly when typing `jk` in quick succession.
 This patch adjusts the waiting period to accommodate such conditions.
-- **`nixos/run-yarepl-under-fhs.patch`**: Adapts REPL commands to operate within a customized FHS environment under NixOS.
-Apply this patch in conjunction with the nix configuration file from the `dist/nixos` module.